• Skip to main content

 Looking to up your task card game?
 Pick your grade level below.

 6. Parent Room Volunteers – We love involved parents volunteers and task cards are a great way to get them involved.
-Give them them the cards and the answer key and let them support a small group of kids.
+Give them the cards and the answer key and let them support a small group of kids.

 7. Formative Assessment – Make sure students fill out a sheet to record their answers and then check them using the answer key.
 This way you can see what your students know and what areas they need extra support.